Care and Maintenance of your Gaskell guitar/bass

 Your guitar is fitted with electronic parts that as a complete system are designed to convert an audio signal into audible sound through an amplifier.
 There is no real maintenance involved other than to apply common sense in the treatment of the pickups on your guitar.

 Obviously do not unscrew or adjust the screws on the pickups themselves.
 The only pickup adjustments you can make is to raise or lower their height.
+To do anything else that is unauthorized will void any warranty on the pickups.

 Be aware that if pickups are too close to the strings they will create a "whine" which is a magnetic reaction between the strings and the poles in the pickups.
 Proper distance from the strings is crucial in order for the instrument to output correct sound.
 Setting correct pickup height is part of any standard guitar setup.